 It is a popular romantic spot for couples and is often used for various outdoor events.

-Relics from as early as the 14th century and historical monuments shrouded in greenery make for a mystical walk through the grounds.
+Relics from as early as the 14th century and ancient statues shrouded in greenery make for a romantic walk through the grounds.

 You’ll get a dose of both heritage and nature at Fort Canning Park.